 A Selection from my Personal Playlist (Vevo wherever possible) – Enjoy!

 For me this is one of those once heard never forgotten songs.
 It just has the ooze.

 Fela Kuti’s original given wonderful gravitas by Hugh Masakela and his band

 Music is never just music.
-In Pansa Pansa play Fela Kuti’s “underground spiritual game!” as he performs with Africa 70, playing, celebrating, prophesying and calling out love and courage in Berlin 1978
+In Pansa Pansa play Fela Kuti’s “underground spiritual game!” as he performs with Africa 70, playing, celebrating, prophesying and calling forward love and courage in Berlin 1978